Standards and Conventions

 Metadata Schemas and Objects

-Refer to Data layers and stages for further context and definitions applicable to this section.
+Refer to Data zones and layers for further context and definitions applicable to this section.

 Contains metadata that supports engineering and governance.
 This will vary depending on engineering and governance toolsets